ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-COOL WATER. eo
-AT this season of the year a cool draught of water
-is a luxury which we may enjoy with a little care,
-By the following method, simple and inexpensive,
 water may be kept almost as cold as ice, Let the
 jar, pitcher, or vessel used for water, be surrounded
 with one or more folds of coarse cotton, to be con.